SzymonPolczynski/Workshop-vol.2/README.md

 * Creating database
 * Creating classes operating within database
 * Creating consol application for users
-* Creating consol application enabling users to send massages to each other
+* Creating consol application enabling users to send messages to each other
 ## Technologies
 Projects are created with:
 * Python 3.8